 The last Willys Interlagos was also produced in 1966 when Ford started taking over the ownership of the company.
 A total of 822 cars were built in all three versions.

-Amazingly, it took a long while until both cars reached a true status of classics.
-It wasn’t before early 2000s that collectors and dealers started digging deep into all this heritage.
+Amazingly, it took a long while until both cars reached the true status of classics.
+It wasn’t before the early 2000s that collectors and dealers started digging deep into all this heritage.

-Just a few Interlagos have survived the carnage of the 70s and 80s when many were scrapped or had its drivetrain replaced for a more reliable VW unit.
+Just a few Interlagos have survived the carnage of the ’70s and ’80s when many were scrapped or had their drivetrain replaced for a more reliable VW unit.
 Today an original Interlagos is a highly desirable item in any collection.

 Now he has an Interlagos, sitting among the 1930s Cords and Lincolns.

-You can check the pics clicking on this link:
+You can check the pics by clicking on this link:

-Out of those 822 cars, 4 of them found its way to USA.
+Out of those 822 cars, 4 of them found their way to the USA.
 This wonderfully restored 1966 blue Berlineta belongs to a collector in California.

 The GT Malzoni became one of those cars that if the owner wants to sell it, he doesn’t need to advertise, just a few words exchanged with the right people will bring the buyer right way to his/her door.

 In 2007, Audi Tradition, the department of Audi AG responsible for keeping the heritage of the brand, came to know the history of the GT Malzoni.